rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingEarlyStationsToRR.md

-# Mapping Daily Weather Report Stations to Rainfall Rescue (British Rainfall) stations
+# Mapping Early Daily Weather Report Stations to Rainfall Rescue (British Rainfall) stations

 In January 2024, Ed Hawkins and Philip Craig released digitised observations from the 1861-1875 Met Office Daily Weather Reports, transcribed by volunteers using the Zooniverse platform.